 The OCA promotes food safety, organic farming and sustainable agriculture practices in the US.

-Organic Monitor is a research, consulting and training company that focuses on the global organic and related product industries.
+Ecovia Intelligence (formerly Organic Monitor) is a specialist research, consulting & training firm that focuses on global ethical product industries.

 World Wide Opportunities on Organic Farms (WWOOF)